Gas field development

 Fortuna floating liquefied natural gas (FLNG) project includes the development of the Fortuna field using a leased floating liquefaction storage and offloading (FLSO) vessel.
 It forms the first phase of the proposed four-phased development of the fields discovered within Block R, offshore Equatorial Guinea.

-Covering an area of approximately 2,450km², the Block R is located in Distal Niger Delta, approximately 140km off the coast of Bioko Island, in water depths ranging from 600m to 1,950m.
+Covering an area of approximately 2,450km², Block R is located in Distal Niger Delta, approximately 140km off the coast of Bioko Island, in water depths ranging from 600m to 1,950m.

 Ophir Energy holds an 80% interest in Block R, while the remaining 20% is held by GEPetrol.
 The production sharing contract (PSC) for the block was signed by the Equatorial Guinea Government with the two partners in April 2006.
 Seven discoveries were made at the block by November 2014.